Regulus Therapeutics

+On June 25, 2025, two months after reporting that it had reached an agreement, Novartis announced the completion of its purchase of the company.

 microRNA explained

 MicroRNAs are small naturally occurring RNA molecules, typically 20 to 25 nucleotides in length, that do not encode proteins but instead have evolved to regulate gene expression.

 anti-miR therapeutics

 Anti-miR therapeutics inhibit specific microRNA targets.
 Animal models showed that modulating microRNAs through anti-miRs effectively regulates biological processes and provides therapeutic benefit to cardiac dysfunction, cancer and hepatitis C virus infection.
 Administration of anti-miR oligonucleotides is possible through local or parenteral injection.
-The company's lead drug candidate, RG-012, is intended as a treatment for alport syndrome in phase 2 clinical trials.
+The company's lead drug candidate, farabursen (RGLS8429), is in development for autosomal dominant polycystic kidney disease.

 Strategic alliances

 In April 2008, Regulus and GlaxoSmithKline (GSK) entered into a microRNA-focused strategic alliance for the discovery, development and commercialization of novel microRNA-targeted therapeutics to treat inflammatory diseases such as rheumatoid arthritis.
 In February 2010, Regulus and GSK announced a new collaboration to develop and commercialize microRNA therapeutics targeting microRNA-122 (miR-122) for the treatment of hepatitis C (HCV) infection.
 Most recently, the multinational pharmaceutical giant Sanofi –Aventis awarded Regulus with the largest microRNA partnership to date – targeting fibrosis.